MicrosoftDocs/quantum-docs-pr/articles/contributing/api-design-principles.md

 - **DO** start each API design with sample use cases to ensure that APIs are intuitive to use.
-  - **DO** ensure that each component of a public API has a corresponding use case, rather than trying to design the world from the get-go.
+  - **DO** ensure that each component of a public API has a corresponding use case, rather than trying to design for all possible uses from the start.
       Put differently, don't introduce public APIs in case they are useful, but make sure that each part of an API has a *concrete* example in which it will be useful.
 For example:
     - @"microsoft.quantum.canon.applytoeachca" can be used as `ApplyToEachCA(H, _)` to prepare